dgvigil/david-vigil-resume/index.md

 *Applications Developer*

-- Coded, deployed, and maintained internal enterprise Ruby on Rails (v 2.3.4 - 5.0.2) applications.
+- Coded, deployed, and maintained internal enterprise Ruby on Rails applications.
 Migrated applications from a VM infrastructure into Docker containers.
 Created a fully automated CI/CD infrastructure for multiple projects using Gitlab CI.

 *DevOps Team Lead*